highnet/Tiny-React-MD3/vite-react-ts-md3-components/src/readme.md

 # Elevation
 Example Usage: [elevation.tsx](https://github.com/highnet/vite-react-ts-md3-components/blob/master/vite-react-ts-md3-components/src/frames/elevation.tsx)

 Use elevation to depict a third dimension of your content.
-There are 5 levels of elevation.

 Elevate any component by adding the class name like this : <code>`<div className="elevation-light-{level}"></div>`</code>